chapmanu/imposter/README.md

 ### Server Provisioning
 Webserver provisioning is automated with [Ansible](https://www.ansible.com/).

+- **Note**: Running the script for the first time may fail on the `rbenv` task and output a privilages error similar to:

+        rbenv: cannot rehash: /usr/local/rbenv/shims isn't writable

+    Run the script again and the error should be resolved.

 Playbooks must be run from the `ansible` directory:

 To provision a local VM: